Raffa-Tafe/civ-ipriot-smiley/knowledge_and_evidence.md

 1. What code style is used in the code?
 Is it likely to be the same as the code style used in the SenseHat?
 Give to reasons as to why/why not:

 > It's PEP8, which is a standard guide for python.
-Some style i see in the codes are snake_case, which use underscores instead of space.
+The style I see in the codes are snake_case, which use underscores instead of space.
 The other one is CamelCase, using capital letter on every words

 2. List three aspects of this convention you see applied in the code.